 The absolute failure of the community, says Bederman, turned Wright “from a British to an American radical.”
 It seemed America was no utopia after all: “she turned on the white Americans whom she had once viewed as allies, condemning them as racist hypocrites.
 Yet she, too, like any other slaveholder, saw Nashoba’s enslaved residents as financial investments.”

-It wasn’t until 1830 that Wright emancipated her Nashoba slaves, by sending them to Liberia, where the American Colonization Society had started settling free Blacks.
+It wasn’t until 1830 that Wright emancipated her Nashoba slaves, by sending them to Haiti, where the American Colonization Society had started settling free Blacks.
 According to Bederman, “no evidence remains to show whether they prospered in their new home, nor whether Wright ever asked them whether they desired to emigrate.”